• Skip to content

 • Ask your child to roll the dice or pick a playing card to find the answer.

-• The story can be very short and simple or it can be more complex, depending on your child’s abilities and attention.
+• Keep the story short and simple or make it more complex, depending on your child’s abilities and attention.

-• Try adding a finishing sentence at the end like ‘And that was the end of that!’
+• Try adding a finishing sentence at the end – for example, ‘And that was the end of that!’

 How to adapt roll-a-story to suit children with diverse abilities

-For children who find fine motor skills difficult, you could use a larger foam dice or oversized playing cards.
+For children who have difficulty with fine motor skills, you could use a large foam dice or oversized playing cards.

 Children who have difficulty with communication might find it easier to point or gesture at number or picture cards.

-For children with a lot of energy, try having them act out the story as you make it up together.
+For children with a lot of energy, encourage them to act out the story as you make it up together.
 For example, your child could pretend to be the monkey, jumping around and eating 10 bananas.

-For children with vision impairment, you could use larger dice, or a braille or tactile dice.
+For children with low vision or blindness, you could use a large dice or a braille or tactile dice.
 Or your child could dip their hand into a container of counters to pull out an amount you count together.
-You can also try a talking dice or dice rolling apps on your phone or device.
+You could also try a talking dice or dice-rolling apps on your phone or device.

 Download printable version